This article was reviewed and updated on June 22, 2020

 Ted Turner, founder of TBS, TNN, CNN, and Cartoon Network, says that, “Life is a game, and money is how we keep score.”

-How Accounts Receivable Factoring Could Be the Answer
+How Factoring Accounts Receivable Could be the Answer

 400 Years of Factoring

+Factoring has been around for a long time.
 The concept of “receivable factoring” has been going on in the United States since the 1600s, when various colonists sought individuals to advance payments on raw materials that were being shipped to England.

 Just about any business that offers payment terms to their clients could benefit from factoring.
 This includes the more well-known clients of factoring companies, including companies in industries such as: